 Web Site: www.justice.gov/usao/inn

-First-year (second semester), second- and third-year law students.
+At the time of their internship, students must be second or third-year law students.
 Must be a U.S. citizen.
-There is a required background check because of the sensitive nature of the work performed by the USAO.
+There is a required background investigation due to the sensitive nature of work performed.

-Cover letter indicating in which office(s) the applicant is interested, the particular internship the applicant is applying for, (i.e. fall or spring), resume, official law school transcript; legal writing sample, date when available, and telephone number(s) where a student can be reached in the day and evenings.
+Cover letter, resume, unofficial law school transcript; legal writing sample, date when available, and telephone number(s) where a student can be reached in the day and evenings.
 If the applicant’s law school requires a contract as part of any program wherein the student will receive credit for the externship, then we also require a copy of any such contract.

 USAO Northern District of Indiana